Very professional… The technician who installed my attic fan was very professional. He went beyond the call of duty, a…

 What Size Mini Split Do I need?

-Mini Splits come in different sizes to cool and heat different size homes and condominiums.
-You must know the square footage of the room first.
-A properly sized mini split is the best way to save money on the unit and your electricity bill.
+Mini Splits come in different sizes to cool and heat different size homes, condominiums, apartments, additions and garages.
+To properly size a mini split you must know the square footage of the room you’d like to heat or cool.
+A properly sized mini split is the best way to save money on the initial investment and your electricity bill.

-To install a mini split properly, what you need to do is compare the size of your rooms in square footage to the BTU of the mini split system you would like to purchase.
+To install a mini split properly, you will need to compare the size of your rooms in square footage to the BTU of the mini split system you would like to purchase.
+Below we have an easy-to-interpret BTU comparison chart:

 If your ceilings are higher than eight feet, add 20% more BTUs.